 It`s hard to believe but the manliest man on the literary scene had a soft spot in his heart for felines.

 By 1945, Ernest Hemingway had 23 cats.

-In the 1930s a ship’s captain Stanley Dexter gave the writer a polydactyl (many-toed) cat.
-Ordinary cats have a total of 18 toes, with five toes on each front paw and four toes on each hind paw and polydactyl cats may have as many as eight digits on their front or hind paws.
-They have been extremely popular as ship’s cats, because sailors believe they were good luck.
+In the 1930s, a ship’s captain Stanley Dexter gave the writer a polydactyl (many-toed) cat.
+Ordinary cats have a total of 18 toes, with five toes on each front paw and four toes on each hind leg, and polydactyl cats may have as many as eight digits on their front or back feet.
+They have been extremely popular as ship’s cats because sailors believe they were good luck.

 Polydactyl cats are known by many names, including “mitten cats,” “big-foot cats” or “six-toed cats”, now they are also called “Hemingway cats”.